Djurgårdens IF Fotboll: Swedish Championship titles – 1912 to 1920

+Swedish Championship titles – 1955 to 1966

+In 1951, Djurgården were runners-up in Svenska Cupen after a 1–2 final loss against Malmö FF; this was the team's first Svenska Cupen final.
+Four years later, under manager Frank Soo, they won Allsvenskan for the first time in the 1954–55 season, their fifth national title.
+In 1955–56, Djurgården became the first Swedish team to enter the European Cup.
+After beating Gwardia Warszawa in the first round, they advanced to the quarter-finals where they were drawn against Hibernian, but they lost 1–4 over the two legs.

-In 1959, both the football team and Djurgårdens IF's hockey team won their respective Swedish Championships of Sweden's two most popular sports, a remarkable happening.
-The 1959 title was secured on Råsunda Stadium, in front of 48,894 people, marking a record attendance for Djurgården, with a team of Sven Tumba, Birger Eklund, Lars Broström, John Eriksson, Hans Karlsson, Gösta Sandberg, Olle Hellström, Stig Gustafsson, Arne Arvidsson, Hans Mild and Sigge Parling.
+In 1959, both the football team and Djurgårdens IF's hockey team won their respective championships in Sweden's two most popular sports, a remarkable happening.
+The 1959 Allsvenskan title was secured in a match against AIK at the Råsunda Stadium.
+The attendance of 48,894 people was a record for a match involving Djurgården, whose title-winning team were Sven Tumba, Birger Eklund, Lars Broström, John Eriksson, Hans Karlsson, Gösta Sandberg, Olle Hellström, Stig Gustafsson, Arne Arvidsson, Hans Mild and Sigge Parling.

-The year after, in the 1960 season Djurgården finished 11th and therefore was relegated to the second division.
-The team only needed one year to return to Allsvenskan.
-In 1964 and 1966, Djurgården took its seventh and eight championships, with 1966 marking the end of the career of Gösta Sandberg.
-Sandberg played 322 league matches for the team 1951–66 and scored 77 goals.
-Gösta Sandberg is known as "Mr Djurgården" and was in 1991 named "Djurgårdare of the century".
-Sandberg also played for the club's Bandy and Ice Hockey section.
+Only a year later, however, Djurgården finished 11th and were relegated to the second division, but the team only needed one season to return to Allsvenskan.
+In 1964 and 1966, Djurgården won their seventh and eight championships, with 1966 marking the end of Gösta Sandberg's career.
+Sandberg played 322 league matches for the team from 1951 to 1966, and scored 77 goals.
+His nickname was "Mr Djurgården" and, in 1991, he was named "Djurgårdare of the century".
+Sandberg also played for the club's bandy and ice hockey sections.
 He died on his way home after attending the Tvillingderbyt in 2006.